Plasmaphiles/api-example/README.md

-# api-example
-An example API for use in the game Plasma

-# How to
+# Plasma Web Server Tutorial
 ## Getting started
 We're going to set up a simple web server using Node.js and Express.